daos-stack/daos/doc/admin/deployment.md

 location.

-DAOS automatically configures a client with a compatible fabric provider, network interface and network domain that will allow it to connect to the DAOS system.
-A client application may override one or more of these settings by configuring environment variables in the client's shell prior to launch.
+DAOS automatically configures a client with a compatible fabric provider, network interface, network domain, CaRT timeout, and CaRT context share address, that will allow it to connect to the DAOS system.

+The client may not override the fabric provider or the CaRT context share address.

+A client application may override the three remaining settings by configuring environment variables in the client's shell prior to launch.

-To manually configure the fabric provider, set `CRT_PHY_ADDR_STR` such as:
+To manually configure the CaRT timeout, set `CRT_TIMEOUT` such as:
 ```
-export CRT_PHY_ADDR_STR="ofi+sockets"
+export CRT_TIMEOUT=5
 ```
 To manually configure the network interface, set `OFI_INTERFACE` such as:
 ```